+Two common types of flooding may occur in our area - major rivers overflowing and surface water flooding.
 Surface water flooding can happen for a number of reasons, such as heavy rainfall, blocked drains or overflowing rivers or streams.
-Two types of flooding occur in our area - major rivers overflowing (fluvial flooding) and flash flooding.

-We work closely with the Environment Agency, Hampshire County Council and local communities to provide a coordinated response to incidents of flooding.
+We work closely with the Environment Agency, Hampshire County Council, Southern Water and local communities to provide a coordinated response to incidents of flooding.

-What should I do if I experience a flooding issue?
+What should I do if I experience flooding?

 If you experience a flooding emergency you should focus on the safety of yourself and your family.

 Who should I call?